raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ## 4. Finish within your 10 minute time limit

 Each Mission Space Lab program is allocated **exactly 10 minutes** to run on the ISS during daylight hours.
-Your program must track of how much time it has been running and stop automatically before the 10 minutes are up.
+Your program must keep track of how much time it has been running and stop automatically before the 10 minutes are up.
 This helps to ensure that your program finishes cleanly and that any data you have collected is saved correctly.

 One way to do this is to use Python's `datetime` library: